rubensgomes/appsgo-javascript/README.md

     npm install -g grunt
     npm install -g grunt-cli

+## Code Set Up

-* Checkout the project from my GitHub:
+* Checkout the project from my GitHub below.
+Notice that under appsgo there is an "AngularJS" and "Angular 2" version of the same application.
+Currently, the "Angular 2" version is under development.

 https://github.com/rubensgomes/appsgo

-* Create a "secret.json" file with the following information:
+* Change to appropriate folder (angularjs or angular2), and create a "secret.json" file with the following information:
 ```
 {
     "host" : "<deployment server>",